Simamkele88/IFM3_GP/descriptions.md

 ### Use case: View orders

-**Actor(s):** Tahir
+**Actor(s):** Tahir, Assistant
-**Description:** Allows the owner to be able to view orders and accept/reject orders that were recommended based on the quantity left, He/She can also auto generate to purchase an order.
+**Description:** Allows the user to be able to view orders.
 **Preconditions:**
-- User is signed in as an owner.
+- User is signed in as an owner or assistant.
 - There must be existing orders.

-**Postcondition:** The owner has reviewed the orders and can decide to approve or reject them
+**Postcondition:** The user must be able to see the list of orders if available.

 **Input:**
 **Output:** List of orders.

 **Basic Flow:**
-1. The owner selects the "View Orders" option.
+1. The user selects the "View Orders" option.
 2. The system retrieves and displays the list of orders.
-3. The owner clicks on a specific order to see its details.
+3. The user clicks on a specific order to see its details.
 4. The system shows the order information.

 **Extensions:**